Skip to main content

 asyncio.run(main())

-Use asyncio.as_completed when you want to process each result the moment it’s ready rather than waiting for the whole batch:
+Use asyncio.as_completed to process each result the moment it’s ready instead of waiting for the whole batch.

-Instantiate the client once at startup and share it across requests.
-Don’t create a fresh AsyncValyu per request — you’d throw away the connection pool every time.
+Instantiate the client once at startup and share it - don’t create a fresh AsyncValyu per request, or you throw away the connection pool every time.

 from contextlib import asynccontextmanager